0xBingo/bingops.com-provisioning/README.md

 # React Portfolio Deployment for bingops.com

-This Ansible project automates the deployment of a React-based portfolio website on `bingops.com`.
+This Ansible project automates the deployment of a React-based portfolio website on [bingops.com](https://www.bingops.com), made by [Oslo418](https://github.com/Oslonline/) opensource at [bingo-portfolio](https://github.com/Oslonline/bingo-portfolio) .
 It configures the server with Nginx, sets up SSL certificates using Let's Encrypt, and deploys the React application.
 Additionally, it ensures SSH access is properly configured for secure administration.

 ## Project Structure